zph/redis-diff/README.md

 # redis-diff

-Diff Redis Instances for key and value matching
+Diff Redis Instances for key and value matching.
+Uses incremental REDIS SCAN with cursor to limit the load impact on REDIS.

 ## Installation